melosso/trignis/README.md

 * [SQLite](https://www.sqlite.org/)
 * [Polly](https://github.com/App-vNext/Polly)

+## 🔮 Lore

+For those curious:

+> Trignis blends the words Trigger and Ignis — Latin for fire or spark.
+In the world of databases, a trigger initiates automated actions in response to specific events.
+Combined with Ignis, it symbolizes the spark that sets automation in motion.
+Trignis meddles in that precise moment when automation should ignite.

 ## License

 Free for open source projects and personal use under the **AGPL 3.0** license.
 For more information, please see the [license](LICENSE) file.

 ## Contributing

 Contributions welcome!
-Please submit issues and pull requests.
+Please submit issues and pull requests, using the templates we provided.